-Overall, the operational expenditure is broadly in-line with expectations although the components within it seem to have some variability.
+Overall, the operational expenditure is below expectations, with the notable underspend in Fault and Emergency response (-\$891k).
+This is largely due to a better than average year of weather, with few extreme events.
 Until the details have been examined closely the individual work order categorisations may be subject to correction thereby making the categories more in line with forecasts.
-It is possible that COVID-19 has had some impact on this expenditure.